cheminfo/nmrium-docs/docs/80_utitlies/zenodo/zenodo.md

 ## Installation

-### Pre-built Binaries
+### Option 1: Pre-built Binaries

 Pre-built binaries are available for macOS ARM64 and Linux x64.
+This option is useful if you **don't have Node.js installed** and are working on macOS ARM64 (Apple Silicon) or Linux Intel (x64).

 #### macOS ARM64 (Apple Silicon)